José Andrés Opens "Community Kitchens" Around DC Today

 Washingtonian is keeping you up to date on the coronavirus around DC.

 José Andrés was among the first to close all of his local restaurants in response to coronavirus.
 Today, he’ll reopen six of them as “community kitchens” in conjunction with his disaster relief organization, World Central Kitchen.
 The locations will be open from 12 to 5 PM daily and serve meals out of side doors and patios at reduced prices.
+Free meals will be available for those who can’t pay, and customers have the option to donate meals as well.

 “[This is] not for enjoyment…but a service for people in need of a plate of food during this emergency,” Andrés said over Twitter.

-Note: *This story has been updated with new information